 The Snowdome Foundation was established in Victoria in 2010 with a mission to accelerate new treatments to Australian blood cancer patients to help them live longer, better lives.
 Snowdome is now extending its focus to include WA, supporting Perth-born, internationally recognised blood cancer specialist, Dr Chan Cheah.

 Dr Cheah is the leader of the lymphoma team at Sir Charles Gairdner Hospital (SCGH) and will leverage his strong relationships with major cancer research centres in Melbourne (Peter MacCallum Cancer Centre) and the United States (MD Anderson Cancer Center).
-Combined with the excellent facilities and support at SCGH, there is a once-in-a-generation opportunity to establish a Centre of Excellence for blood cancer research in WA, and make important clinical trials available to patients in Western Australia.
+Combined with the excellent facilities and support at SCGH, there is a once-in-a-generation opportunity to establish a Centre of Research Excellence for blood cancer research in WA, and make important clinical trials available to patients in Western Australia.
 The benefits for Western Australian blood cancer patients and clinicians will be substantial, as it will:

 - allow for clinical trials for breakthrough innovative therapies to be conducted in Western Australia, with Western Australian patients;

 - attract and retain the best doctors and blood cancer researchers to fight cancer and treat Western Australians; and

 - benefit humanity by accelerating research into a cure for all blood cancers.

 There are no known health preventative factors, so medical research is critical to finding a cure for blood cancer.
 Blood cancer research learnings can also assist other cancer types.

 Connecting our local resources with national and international cancer centres means that WA patients will have access to the best treatment available anywhere.
 The hope is that what is learnt from treating patients here, will advance a cure for blood cancers and help millions around the world.